bll123/di/README.txt

 Version 5 Roadmap (more or less)

-- move the totals processing into the main library.
+- done: move the totals processing into the main library.
 - get all the basics working
 - finish the api, there's still a couple of routines to write
 - wiki documentation for the api